-Our fMRI results could be due to either a larger number of cortical neurons responding to stimuli in the lower than the upper portion of the vertical meridian - the "area hypothesis", or larger response amplitudes for the lower than the upper vertical meridian "amplitude hypothesis ". stimuli Both accounts - pooling across a larger number of neurons and relying on a larger neuronal response - can give rise to an enhanced behavioral sensitivity for lower than upper vertical meridian representation.
-We present some preliminary modeling work in the Appendix aimed at distinguishing between these two possibilities.
+Our fMRI results could be due to either a larger number of cortical neurons responding to stimuli in the lower than in the upper portion of the vertical meridian-the "area hypothesis"-or larger response amplitudes for the lower than for the upper vertical meridian stimuli-the "amplitude hypothesis."
+Both accounts-pooling across a larger number of neurons and relying on a larger neuronal response-can give rise to an enhanced behavioral sensitivity for the lower than for the upper vertical meridian representation.
+We present some preliminary modeling work in the Appendix, which was aimed at distinguishing between these two possibilities.